 - In a large bowl, combine the salmon, eggs, lemon juice, garlic, onion, parsley, mustard, salt, thyme, and black pepper.

 - Brush the olive oil over a double-burner griddle (or two large skillets).
 Heat over medium-high heat, about 3 minutes.

-- Using a ¼-cup measuring cup per cake, transfer patties to griddle.
+- Using a 1/4-cup measuring cup per cake, transfer the salmon cakes to the griddle.

-- Cook about 3 minutes on each side, until well-browned and crisp, lowering heat to medium if griddle becomes too hot.
+- Cook about 3 minutes on each side, until well-browned and crispy, lowering heat to medium if griddle becomes too hot.
 Serve immediately.